fpv-wtf/margerine/README.md

 ## Other notes
  - Requires an internet connection.
-Certain signing procedure happens on [Drone-Hacks](https://drone-hacks.com/) server kindly provided by @bin4ry
+Challange signing procedure happens on [Drone-Hacks](https://drone-hacks.com/) server kindly provided by @bin4ry.
  - Takes few minutes.
 Make sure your battery is not too low when powering AU/Vista from a quad.
  - You have to run `node margerine.js lock` before the Assistant will allow you to flash firmwares again.
  - Disables SELinux for you